chifamba/dzinza-python/plans.md

 * **Scalability:** use techniques to increase the performance of the database, like database replication.
 *   **Data Backup:** Implement robust backup and restore strategies to protect against data loss.
 *   **Data Migration:** Use a tool like Alembic to manage database schema migrations.

-#### Database Schema Management

-We will use Alembic to manage database schema changes.
-This will allow us to:

-*   **Version Control:** Track changes to the database schema over time.
-*   **Incremental Updates:** Apply schema changes incrementally without downtime.
-*   **Rollbacks:** Roll back to previous schema versions if necessary.

 #### PostgreSQL Configuration

 * we will use a docker image for our database.